 Action steps for anyone with SCD

 Talk to your doctor about the new medication, Endari™ (L-glutamine oral powder).
-It should be available the last quarter of 2017.
+Ask if it is appropriate for you.
 Learn what sets off painful events, such as dehydration, extreme exercise, cold exposure, long plane flights, high altitudes, and cigarettes.

 Take antibiotics as instructed.
 Maintain a complete immunization schedule.